karawin/Ka-Radio32/HardwareConfig.md

 The default configuration of the current software is in the standard_adb.csv file.
 A csv file is interpreted by an utility to generate a bin file that must be flashed at address 0x3a2000 only one time per esp32

+The msys32 (the toolchain see https://docs.espressif.com/projects/esp-idf/en/stable/get-started/)
-The msys32 and esp-idf environment must be operational.
+and https://github.com/karawin/Ka-Radio32 environment must be operational.

 ---------------
 1/ Prerequisite